Indian Defence: Blumenfeld Countergambit: 3.Nf3 c5 4.d5 b5

 The Blumenfeld Countergambit bears a superficial but misleading resemblance to the Benko Gambit, as Black's goals are very different.
 Black gambits a wing pawn in an attempt to build a strong centre.
 White can either accept the gambit or decline it to maintain a small positional advantage.
-Although the Blumenfeld is playable for Black it is not very popular.
+Although the Blumenfeld offers dynamic play for Black, it is not very popular due to its riskiness.